 My friends, neighbours and my parents have been wonderful and supportive.
 My dog, Pie has been a constant companion, and has kept me going.
 Because of her I had to go out for walks every day.
 The value of unquestioned love has been priceless.
 She has kept me together.
 I do believe humans have lot to learn from animals.
 I also took up hobbies like card making and reading about gemmology – I always loved sparkly stones!!

 My case dragged on and eventually settled out of court with 2 years pay in 2012.
 Out of which I paid legal fees of £77,500.
 My legal fees had escalated to £130,000 on a ‘no win, no fees’ basis, but thankfully I did not end up paying this sum.
 After paying legal costs from my 2 years pay there not much given to me in terms of settlement to live on, given that I faced career, income and pension losses.
 In addition, there has been no independent inquiry into my raised concerns and those involved held accountable.
 Ealing Trust has wasted substantial sums of tax payer’s money by turning a blind eye on possible fraud and on legal costs, which should have been spent on patients.
-In fact some of the persons involved appeared to have received ‘a pat on the back’.
+In fact some of the people involved appeared to have received ‘a pat on the back’.
 William Lynn promoted to the Deputy Chief Executive, Akib Rafique made a Clinical Director and Mike McWha received ‘Top mentor ‘ award (page 3) by the Trust.

 In 2013, ITV’s surveillance team caught on camera Miranda Harvie and Akkib Rafique, new Clinical Director, accepting direct payment for ultrasounds within Ealing Trust, which went to their own accounts.
 They were still not fulfilling their contractual hours.
 Following FOI from ITV to Julie Lowe, Chief Executive, asking whether she knew about these activities, Lowe took up post at North Middlesex Hospital within 3 months